uhop/grunt-tight-sprite/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+0.1.6 -- add arbitrary parameters to a template.
+Thanks, Vladimir Lugovsky!

 0.1.5 -- removed some accidental garbage.